ccieblogger/netraven/aidocs/development_logs/phase3.1-async-support-update.md

 These dependencies are already included in the project's requirements.txt file and are installed automatically in the Docker containers.

 ## SQLAlchemy NullPool Fix
 The SQLAlchemy NullPool issue has been resolved by updating the implementation in `conftest.py`.
-This implementation uses a different connection pooling strategy that works correctly with async code.
+This implementation uses a connection pooling strategy that works correctly with async code and PostgreSQL.

+## Event Loop Fixture Fix
+Added a session-scoped event_loop fixture to address scope mismatch issues with pytest-asyncio when using session-scoped fixtures with async tests.

+## Known Limitations
+During testing, we encountered compatibility issues with database column types.
+The application uses PostgreSQL-specific column types (e.g., JSONB), which requires that tests also use PostgreSQL rather than SQLite.

+### Recommendations:
+1. Ensure all tests use PostgreSQL to match the production environment.
+2. Configure the test environment to use a dedicated PostgreSQL instance or schema for testing.
+3. For CI environments, ensure PostgreSQL is available with proper configuration matching the production database.

 ## Next Steps
+1. Ensure all tests are properly configured to use PostgreSQL
-1. Further enhancements to the async test suite as needed
+2. Further enhancements to the async test suite as needed
-2. Addition of performance tests for async features if required
+3. Addition of performance tests for async features if required

 ## Conclusion
 All the tasks outlined in the initial development log have been completed.
 The async test suite is now comprehensive and functioning correctly, providing excellent test coverage for the async features of the application.
 All tests should be run within the container environment to ensure proper dependency resolution and environmental consistency.